Twaddler01/BibleDrillsPractice-Phaser/README.md

 CHANGES
-- Added Randomize option

 WIP
+- Need to work on Custom (change) options ... require at least 1 selection for custom.
-- Need to fix alignment issues and update custom options to better fit (style save button properly)
+- Need to update status display to Custom (array.length)